eniraa/eniraa/README.md

-Hello, I'm a secondary school student that occasionally programs.
+Hello, I'm a college student that occasionally programs.

 I've dabbled in:
 - Python (main language)